 UGC NET – Admit Card

 The UGC NET admit cards are released in instalments.
-For the exam to be conducted from 2nd to 17th May, the admit cards were released soon on the official website.
-As the UGC NET admit card 2021 download link is not out, candidates can follow the below-mentioned steps to download their admit cards when the link becomes active:
+For the exam to be conducted around June, the admit cards will release soon on the official website.
+As the UGC NET admit card 2021-22 download link is not out, candidates can follow the below-mentioned steps to download their admit cards when the link becomes active:

 1. Visit the official website of UGC NET